-Loyalty, integrity, uprightness, a complete refusal to use any underhanded method to help win business or gain any kind of advantage.
-Neither growth nor profit nor independence have any real worth unless they are won through complete honesty and probity.
+HONESTY, loyalty, integrity, uprightness, a complete refusal to use any underhanded method to help win business or gain any kind of advantage.
+Neither growth, nor profit nor independence have any real worth unless they are won through complete honesty and probity.
 And everyone in the Group knows that any lack of openness and integrity in our business dealings will be penalized at once.

-Which means independence in thought, judgment and deeds, and entrepreneurial spirit, creativity.
-It also means tolerance, respect for others, for different cultures and customs: an essential quality in a Group of 200,000 people of around 120 different nationalities.
+FREEDOM, which means independence in thought, judgment and deeds, and entrepreneurial spirit, creativity.
+It also means tolerance, respect for others, for different cultures and customs: an essential quality in a Group of over 200,000 people of around 120 different nationalities.

-Means feeling good about being part of the company or one’s team, feeling proud of what one does, feeling a sense of accomplishment in the search for better quality and greater efficiency, feeling part of a challenging projects.
+FUN, means feeling good about being part of the company or one’s team, feeling proud of what one does, feeling a sense of accomplishment in the search for better quality and greater efficiency, feeling part of a challenging project.